pzaino/thecrowler/doc/information_seed_lifecycle.md

   lifecycle-blocking error.
 It should include enough context to distinguish provider failure, plugin rejection/timeout, validation error, or persistence failure, but should avoid unbounded logs or secrets.
 - `priority` is a caller-defined scheduling hint.
-The current claim contract is FIFO by `created_at` and `information_seed_id`; priority is retained for APIs, operator filtering, and future scheduler policies.
-Workers that implement priority-aware polling must preserve the same idempotency and retry rules.
+Claims remain FIFO by `created_at` and `information_seed_id` within the selected priority set.
+The root `crowler-engine` forwards `crawler.source_priority` to its Information Seed scheduler, so a priority-specialized replica claims only matching seeds;
+  an empty priority continues to claim every eligible seed.

 ## End-to-end discovery contract